sophiayin512/Intern-at-MY-Capital-08-2026/Full Report.md

 - `n_estimators_cap`: the maximum number of boosting rounds allowed during training.
 When early stopping is used, the effective model size is determined by the best validation iteration rather than by the cap itself.

-> [!TIP] Effects of Parameters on XGBoost Performance
+>  Effects of Parameters on XGBoost Performance
 > In summary, `n_estimators` controls how long the boosting process continues, while `reg_lambda`, `reg_alpha`, and `gamma` control how conservative the trees are.

 <p align="center">